GreptimeTeam/docs/docs/user-guide/deployments/deploy-on-kubernetes/getting-started.md

 ```
 </details>

 As you can see, we create a minimum GreptimeDB cluster with 1 frontend, 1 datanode, and 1 metasrv.
+For more information about the components of a complete GreptimeDB cluster, you can refer to [architecture](/user-guide/concepts/architecture.md).

-The cluster metrics and logs will be collected by the [vector](https://github.com/vectordotdev/vector) sidecar and sent to the standalone instance(`mycluster-monitor-standalone-0`) for monitoring.
+The cluster metrics and logs will be collected by the [Vector](https://github.com/vectordotdev/vector) sidecar and sent to the GreptimeDB standalone instance (`mycluster-monitor-standalone-0`) for monitoring.

 The Grafana dashboard is also deployed to visualize the metrics from the standalone instance.